thomasw/matchstrike_django/README.markdown

 Aside from that, there isn't too much else to note.
 Be sure to read the comments in the templates (in particular, look at the big one at the end of base.phtml) and look to home.phtml for a nice example of using base.phtml to it's fullest.

+## Don't Hate us
 ### No apps directory
 There isn't an apps subdirectory in our template because we don't use one.
 The additional directory depth is unnecessary and often annoying, so we just do without it.
 That said, if you have a compelling argument for using an apps subdirectory, we'd be happy to hear it.

 ### Tabs vs. Spaces.
 We use tabs.
-Your shouldn't have any problem converting the files in our template if you prefer spaces.
+You shouldn't have any problem converting the files in our template if you prefer spaces.

 ## Step by step:
 1. Export project_template to wherever you need it to be.